wp-plugins/jonradio-multiple-themes/readme.txt

 2. Plugin's Admin Page, adding entries

 == Changelog ==

+= 3.3 =
+* Support Child Themes and any other situation where stylesheet and template names are not the same

 = 3.2 =
 * Correct Problem with P2 Theme, and its logged on verification at wp-admin/admin-ajax.php?p2ajax=true&action=logged_in_out&_loggedin={nonce}